Skip to content

 Four simple steps to protect yourself from pension scams

-Step 2 – Check who you’re dealing with
+Step 2 – Have you checked who you’re dealing with?

-Step 4 – Get impartial information or advice
+Step 4 – Should you seek impartial advice or guidance?

 If you suspect a scam, report it